*I received an ecopy of this book from the author. This has not influenced my review.*

 Overall, this book expanded on the supernatural world the author has created and introduced some new potentially interesting characters and storylines, and I do plan on continuing because I want to read more about the vampires and to find out what happens with the Spencer-August relationship, Vince’s decision, and the overall story.

 Fans of Book 1 in Chele Cooke's Teeth series.
-Anyone who likes vampires who break tropes, werewolves with a very predatory side, complex relationships, and lots of POVs.
+Anyone who likes vampires who break tropes, werewolves with a very predatory side, complex characters and relationships, and many POV characters.

 More Books in the Series: